hylandtechoutreach/ucs/HtmlIntro2/README.md

 ## Code-Along Activity: About Me Website
 Walk through the [About Me Code-Along](AboutMeCodeAlong.md) activity.
 Students should build a simple website about themselves.

-## Self-Paced Exercises : About Me Website Updates
+## Self-Paced Exercises: About Me Website Updates
 Students should follow [these instructions](AboutMeSelfPaced.md) independently to continue building their "About Me" website.
 They can theoretically add any appropriate content using the HTML elements covered by the lesson.

 ## Sharing Sites